g4s8/g4s8.github.io/_posts/2017-8-17-get-rid-of-presenter.md

 How to split platform depended views from domain logic and be able to unit-test them separately?
 There are few ways to do it, one of them is
 <a href="https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter" target="_blank">MVP (Model-View-Presenter)</a>
 pattern.
-It give us many advantages in Android system but has one major drawback in OOP world - a presenter.
+It gives us many advantages in Android system but has one major drawback in OOP world - a presenter.

 ## Why to split?
 You probably know that it's not so easy to unit-test
 <a href="https://developer.android.com/reference/android/content/Context.html" target="_blank">context</a>
-dependend stuff like `Activity`, `View` etc. because this classes is a part of Android framework and they are loaded in runtime on device, each device may have different implementation of same classes.
+dependend stuff like `Activity`, `View` etc. because these classes are a part of Android framework and they are loaded in runtime on device, each device may have different implementation of same classes.
 To test it you have to write
 <a href="https://developer.android.com/training/testing/unit-testing/instrumented-unit-tests.html" target="_blank">Instrumentation tests</a>
-and launch it on real device or emulator, another option is to use a framework that simulates an Android-SDK e.g. a
+and launch them on real device or emulator, another option is to use a framework that simulates an Android-SDK e.g. a
 <a href="http://robolectric.org/">Robolectric framework</a>.
-This kind of tests is slow enough to run it on every build, therefore it's a good practies to keep our model independed of Android context to be able to write plain java
+This kind of tests is slow enough to run it on every build, therefore it's a good practice to keep our model independed of Android context to be able to write plain java
 <a href="http://junit.org/junit4/">JUnit</a> tests for it.<br/>

 ## Why MVP?
 Why do I choose this particular pattern?
 Why not
 <a href="https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel" target="_blank">MVVM</a>, or
 <a href="https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller" target="_blank">MVC</a>?<br/>
-First of all (as I say before) I want to have an ability to test each part of my app independently.
-Second important criteria that I want to see in my app design is a <a href="https://en.wikipedia.org/wiki/Loose_coupling" target="_blank">loose coupling</a>.
+First of all (as I said before) I want to have an ability to test each part of my app independently.
+Second important criteria is <a href="https://en.wikipedia.org/wiki/Loose_coupling" target="_blank">loose coupling</a>.
 This principles are reachable in MVP and MVVM patterns.
 MVC is off the menu - controller is a weak part here, we need to test it as an Android component (with instrumentation test), not only view.<br/>
-MVVM is better in case of unit testing, but I don't actually like this view-model part - it shares the state to pass data and events through self and it's not appears as good object.<br/>
+MVVM is better in case of unit testing, but I don't actually like this view-model part - it shares the state to pass data and events through self and it does not appear as a good object.<br/>
-MVP is the single who passed a test.
+MVP is the only pattern which passed the test.
 As for me this pattern has one
 <a href="http://www.yegor256.com/2015/03/09/objects-end-with-er.html" target="_blank">big problem</a>
 called "presenter" - it should present data from model in view and react to user interactions.